 - The ability to work independently or collaboratively

 - Critical thinking

-Loan officers work with individuals and organizations to advise them on financing options and authorize loans.
+Loan officer job descriptions indicate that they work with individuals and organizations to advise them on financing options and authorize loans.
 They help enable people to make big purchases like college, cars, homes, businesses, and more.
 Loan officers may work in banks, credit unions, mortgage companies or car dealerships.
 The job involves a lot of paperwork and managing deadlines, but it also requires exceptional interpersonal skills.

 For a Loan officer job, an applicant typically need at least a bachelor’s degree in a business-related field such as finance, economics, or accounting.
 They will also need a mortgage loan originator’s license, which involves passing an exam, fulfilling education requirements, and background and credit checks.

 Tax associates assist individuals and businesses with the preparation of their federal and state income tax compliance.
 They may be employed by financial services companies or accounting firms.
 The job involves interviewing clients about their income and expenses, reviewing supporting documentation, researching tax issues, and looking for ways to minimize the client’s tax liability through the use of deductions and credits.

 Tax associate positions typically require a bachelor’s degree in accounting or a related field.
 Tax associates may have more job options with a professional credential, such as a Certified Public Accountant (CPA), or advanced educational qualifications, such as a master’s degree in taxation.